balisujohn/balisujohn.github.io/_posts/2021-12-10-pytorch-adversarial-patch.markdown

 layout: post
 title: A Minimalist PyTorch Physical Adversarial Patch Attack
 date: 2021-12-10 12:54:20 -0300
-description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+description: Visual object classification is a problem of intrinsic interest to humans, other animals, and machines.
+In line with Moravec’s paradox, this task which seems natural to even relatively simple animal brains proves impossible without specialized and expensive computation.
+Through the triumph of the deep neural network we can imbue classical computers with the ability to generally understand the appearance of a particular class of object. # Add post description (optional)
 img: king_penguin.png # Add image post (optional)
 fig-caption: # Add figcaption (optional)
 tags: [adversarial, PyTorch]